SKotekal/stat-278-final/README.md

 ## Project Outline

+### Objectives/Questions we asked
+* How do different feature selection methods affect the results of the classifier?
+    * Feature selection can be approached from a different perspectives.
+In particular, we will be analyzing using LASSO, Fisher Score, and PCA to select features.
+* How does varying &alpha; (the misclassification error bound) affect the ambiguity of the classifier when different methods for feature selection are used?
+* The classifier utilizes a split-conformal inference step in which the data must be split for estimating a conditional probability distribution and learning a decision rule.
+How does the proportion of the split affect the number of ambiguious classifications?
+* For a desired ambiguity level, what proportion does our data split have to be?
+How does this depend on our feature selection method?
+* The classifier can be modified to bound the error of misclassification conditional on tumor type.
+As such, the classifier must be more conservative with its predictions.
+How conservative does it become with various alpha and data splitting choices?
+* How does this method compare with other standard classification algorithms?
+In particular, how does this compare with LASSO?
+Is LASSO prone to overfitting?
+The classifer discussed in the above paper guarantees an error bound, but has a tradeoff with ambiguity.
+* Which genes decrease the ambiguity the most?
+In particular, we will run OMP with the residual being the number of ambiguious classifications.

 ### Partitioning Data
 The data will need to be partitioned into a training and test set.
 Further, the training set will hvae to be further partitioned as part of the classifier procedure, but this will be discussed later.
 The breakdown of the data into a training and test set will require some thought.
 In particular, we must consider